TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 developers is way too much for this little document.
 We thus document only one example how project testing could work: We have some "site" repository based on `ddev
 <https://www.drud.com/what-is-ddev/>`_ and add basic acceptance testing to it, executed
-locally and by Travis CI.
+locally and by GitHub Actions.

 This is thought as an inspiration you may want to adapt for your project.